preeve9534/pdjr-skplugin-devantech/README.md

 implemented (see the 'Devantech relay modules' section below for more information).
 Given these limitations, the devices are inexpensive, well built and reliable: just give some thought to what you use them for and where and how you deploy them.

+DISCLAIMER.
+Devantech Ltd kindly supported this development by making some of its relay module products available to the author for evaluation.
+The author has no substantive relationship with or interest in Devantech Ltd.
 ## Operating principle

 __signalk-devantech__ supports relay modules in the Devantech USB, ESP, ETH